On leaving the Fort Worth Star-Telegram after 28 years

 Sent by Executive Editor Jim Witt to cover the 50th anniversary of the purported alien visitation to Roswell, N.M., I called out from within a crowd departing a hugely attended lecture on extraterrestrial kidnappings.

-“Anyone here been abducted?”
+“Anyone here been abducted by aliens?”
 I shouted.

 Scores of hands shot up.

 Over the years, the Star-Telegram and its changing array of corporate owners sent me on all-expense-paid trips to Afghanistan and Pakistan and Haiti, as well as such to such rugged outposts as Vienna, Bonn, Budapest and Brussels.
 In the Belgian capital, between NATO press conferences, I acquired a taste for abbey ale.
 That led to my appointment as the paper’s beer critic.
-For seven barely memorable years, my employer paid me to savor the world’s finest brews.
+For seven barely memorable years, my employer paid me to sample the world’s finest brews.
 Quite a gig.

 After 9/11, I was sent twice into Afghanistan, catching the climactic battle at Tora Bora, just outside Jalalabad, where I had been jailed 23 years earlier.

-Days later, at the mouth of the Kyber Pass, just across the border in Pakistan, a former Taliban commander for some reason agreed to give me a lengthy interview.
+Days later, at the mouth of the Khyber Pass, just across the border in Pakistan, a former Taliban commander for some reason agreed to give me a lengthy interview.
 For years afterward, whenever bureaucrats, politicians and corporate spokespersons stonewalled me, I’d tell them quite truthfully that I had received more cooperation from the Taliban.

 Covering the Biosphere in Arizona was not an assignment I had sought, and twice the highest echelon of the paper threatened me with dismissal over the wacky science experiment that cost a certain Fort Worth resident $200 million.
 It was run by folks who gave each other fake degrees from a mail-box “institute” in London, and who threatened real scientists at the nearby University of Arizona with British libel lawsuits if they dared criticize the project.